In-Class Essays: High School English Teachers Must Rethink Writing Assessment in the Age of AI

 Most of our students are now using AI to “help” them finish homework, classwork, and essay assignments.
-It seems to me that essays are probably the MOST common assignments students will try to cheat/plagiarize/AI-generate.
-Just as before the rise of AI (when I uncovered the most cheating and plagiarism on essays), I’m uncovering the most AI-generated work on big essays as well.
+Obviously, essays are the MOST common assignments students will try to cheat/plagiarize/AI-generate.
+Just as before the rise of AI (back then, I uncovered the most cheating and plagiarism on essays), I’m uncovering the most AI-generated work on big essays as well.

 Over the last 14 years, I transitioned more and more of my typed/formal/take-home essays over to timed, in-class, and essay test writing.
-The difference was HUGE.
-Not only did I have to deal with cheating, plagiarism, and AI-use referrals FAR LESS (saving me soooo many headaches and stressful days), but I feel that my students learned more and grew more as writers!!
+First, it was because they were cheating by copying from SparkNotes and Yahoo Answers.
+Now, it’s because of Chat GPT and Grok.
+I must say, after making the transition, the difference has been HUGE.
+Not only have I had to deal with cheating, plagiarism, and AI-use referrals FAR LESS (saving me soooo many headaches and stressful days), but I now feel that my students are truly learning and growing as writers (rather than faking it and making no progress).

 The Authenticity Problem We Cannot Ignore

-We all know that when we let students work on essays either at home or with their school computers, they are accessing ChatGPT, essay mills, “help” from friends or parents that’s more like ghostwriting, and tools like Grammarly that rewrite their sentences until they are unrecognizable.
-Students can even find paraphrasing tools that allow them to evade plagiarism detection programs (including Grammarly itself and any LLM they choose).
+We all know that when we let students work on essays either at home or even in class but using their school computers, they are accessing ChatGPT, essay mills, “help” from friends or parents that’s more like ghostwriting, and tools like Grammarly that rewrite their sentences until they are nothing like what the student can produce on his or her own.
+Now, students can even find paraphrasing tools that allow them to evade plagiarism-detection programs (including Grammarly itself and any LLM they choose).
 Even students with the best of intentions are finding themselves tempted to use “research assistance tools” in ways that are academically dishonest.

-Lately, I’ve seen this most often with using ChatGPT to “get ideas” or “help me paraphrase” and with Grammarly’s “suggestions” for revision that take away student agency and rinse student voice clean out of their papers.
-I have students who will even try to use their favorite LLM to come up with a simple thesis, not realizing that a 300 word “thesis” from ChatGPT, Claude, or Grok is NOT what I am asking them to brainstorm!!
+Lately, I’ve seen this most often with my students using ChatGPT to “get ideas” or “help me paraphrase” and with Grammarly’s “suggestions” for revision that take away student agency, encourage lazy thinking, and rinse student voice out of their papers.
+I have students who will even try to use their favorite LLM to come up with a simple 1-2 sentence thesis, not realizing that a 300-word “thesis” from ChatGPT, Claude, or Grok is NOT what I am asking them to brainstorm!!

-Now, I’m catching 10x the cheating/plagiarism/AI tool use that I did in the years before the rise of free AI use online.
-And what about what I’m not catching?
-I’m certainly spending hours grading work that wasn’t done by my students, doesn’t represent their abilities, and (frankly) isn’t worth my time grading because a COMPUTER wrote it!!
-I’m giving feedback on essays my students didn’t write, and when I don’t catch it?
-I have no reliable way to know who understands the skills/lessons I’ve taught, and who does not.
-This is a dire situation: more and more students will be graduating high school with close to zero grasp of key skills and ideas, like thesis development, textual analysis, or argumentative structure.
+In today’s classroom, I was catching 10x the cheating/plagiarism/AI tool use that I did in the years before the rise of free AI access online.
+It had me thinking: What about what I wasn’t catching?
+I realized that I was spending hours grading work that wasn’t done by my students, didn’t represent their abilities, and (frankly) wasn’t worth my time grading because a COMPUTER wrote it!!
+I was giving feedback on essays my students didn’t write, and I was realizing that when I didn’t catch it, that meant I had no reliable way to know who understood the skills/lessons I’ve taught, and who did not.
+As you can tell, this is a pretty dire situation: More and more students are going be graduating high school with a near-zero grasp of key ELA skills and ideas, like thesis development, textual analysis, or argumentative structure.

 Why In-Class Writing Is the Answer

 Authentic Assessment: In-class writing provides undeniable proof that the work is genuinely that of the student.
-There’s no wondering, no suspicion, no time wasted running submissions through AI detectors.
-You can confidently assess what students actually know and can do.
-Imagine how FREEING it would be to NOT have to worry about or even think about whether your students’ writing is theirs or not?!
+There’s no wondering, no suspicion, no time wasted running suspicious submissions through AI detectors.
+You can confidently assess what students actually know and can do when they wrote it in front of you.
+Imagine how FREEING it will be to NOT have to worry about or even think about whether your students’ writing is theirs or not?!
 Right?

 Real-World Preparation: Despite what our students might think, timed writing under pressure is one of the most practical skills we can teach as English Lit & Comp/High School ELA teachers.
-College essay exams, standardized tests, professional certification exams, workplace writing with deadlines… all of these real-world scenarios require the ability to think and compose efficiently and from our OWN minds.
-By shifting to timed writing, in-class essays, and even essay tests, we’re not abandoning key writing skills!
-We’re actually practicing, testing, and providing feedback on the writing skills students need TODAY, in THIS world.
+College essay exams, standardized tests, professional certification exams, workplace writing with deadlines… all of these real-world scenarios require the ability to think and compose efficiently and from our students’ OWN minds.
+By shifting to timed writing, in-class essays, and even essay tests, we’re actually practicing, testing, and providing feedback on the writing skills students need TODAY, in THIS world.
+They need to learn how to write authentically if they want to stand out and possess true skills they can market.
+You cannot market “I can put something into an AI prompt box and copy and paste it somewhere else” because EVERYONE ELSE IN THE WORLD CAN DO THAT TOO!!

 Focused Instruction: When you know exactly which writing challenges students face, your teaching can be more focused and targeted.
-When we’re writing in class, we can see what students are struggling to master in real-time.
-Not only can you go around the room and check in with random students or read over a few shoulders, but you can also simply ask them to stop for a moment and share aloud what they are wondering or struggling with.
+When we have our students writing in class, we can see what they are struggling to master in real-time.
+Not only can we go around the room and check in with random students and read over a few shoulders, but we can also simply ask them to stop for a moment, think, and then share aloud what they are wondering about or struggling with.
 Is the thesis an issue?
 Do they have an organization or citation question?
 Are they unsure how to find text evidence?
-When they write in class, you can have tabs on these things in a way you never did with at-home writing that you never were around to oversee.
+When you have your kids write in class, you can keep real-time tabs on these things in a way you never could with at-home writing!

 Equity and Fairness: In-class writing also levels the playing field.
 Not all students have the same access to technology, tutors, or family members who can “help” with essays at home.
-Classroom assessments ensure every student has the same resources and the same time to demonstrate their abilities.
-This has been an aspect of in-class writing that I’ve been very keyed into for over a decade, as I’ve always had a pretty large group of students who would use parent or older sibling help with essays.
+Classroom assessments ensure every student has the same resources and the same time to demonstrate his or her abilities.
+This has been an aspect of in-class writing that I’ve been very keyed into for over a decade, as I’ve always had a pretty large group of students who would use a parent, tutor, or older sibling to help with essays.
 When I switched to doing much more writing in class, I eliminated my own yucky feeling that some kids were getting an unfair advantage at home that I couldn’t always point to or address when grading.
+I don’t want to see what a student’s MOM or TUTUOR or COLLEGE-AGE SISTER can do… I want to see what my student can do!
+Right?

 I always hear that some people are working with a student population that they think won’t be able to do timed writing, in-class essays, or essay tests.
-They have tried it before, and students struggled, or they simply know that they have struggling writers who have very little practice with time constraints.
-However, this isn’t a reason not to switch to in-class writing.
-Instead, it’s a reason to think about better preparing our students!!
+These teachers have tried it before, and students struggled, or they simply know that they have struggling writers who have very little practice with time constraints, and they worry about assigning a timed essay to these students with learning gaps.
+Trust me: This isn’t a reason not to switch to in-class writing.
+It just means we need to put in some prep with the kids so they CAN do it.

 The mini-packet/handout helps you teach ANY group of high schoolers how to tackle in-class writing.
-It combines explicit instruction (lessons/direct teaching) with practical strategies students can use even when they are under time pressure.
-You use the handouts as a lesson guide at first, going over the advice with your students, and then you let them keep the packet and use it as they are writing.
+It combines explicit instruction (lessons/direct teaching) with practical strategies students can use to help them succeed when they are under time pressure.
+You will use the handouts as a lesson guide at first, going over the advice with your students, and then you’ll let them keep the packet and use it as a reference later on as they are writing subsequent in-class or timed essays.
 My students pull these out with EVERY essay assignment, and many keep it to refer to in 12th grade or even before a college essay test!
+I even let my AP students have these on their desks when they write their first few timed essays (as prep for the AP Lit exam).

 Transitioning to more in-class writing doesn’t mean abandoning all take-home work or eliminating process writing entirely.
 Here’s what you can do…

 Use in-class essays for high-stakes assessment: When grades matter most, ensure authenticity through supervised writing conditions.
 If an essay is going to be worth 100+ points, I’m doing it in class now.
 If it’s practice, worth 10-20 points, I’m more likely to do something on the computers or that they can take home, as lower point values usually mean students feel less pressure to cheat, copy, plagiarize, or use AI in the first place.
-(PS: I do all timed essays/essay tests/in-class writing on paper, as they have workarounds for using these tools even when our school tries to block them on the computers.)
+(Note: I do all timed essays/essay tests/in-class writing on paper, as my students have found workarounds for using AI tools even when our school tries to block them on the computers.)

-Teach the writing process explicitly: Don’t assume students know how to write under time pressure.
+Teach the writing process explicitly: Don’t assume students know how to write essays, and don’t assume high schoolers have experience writing under time pressure.
 Provide clear instruction, modeling, and practice opportunities.
-Use the “how to” handout as a helpful guide, and try other lessons, like “How to Write Strong Intros and Conclusions” or “How to Write a Good Hook.”
+Use the “how to” handout as a helpful guide, and try other lessons, like “How to Write Strong Intros and Conclusions” or “How to Write a Good Hook” to ensure they have models and clear guidance before they try writing on their own.

 [All of my essay/writing lessons can be found here!]